cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 #### Deploying Redmine using Ruby Selector

 ::: tip Note
 Provided instructions are valid for older <span class="notranslate"> Redmine </span> version 2.6.0.
-New versions guide could be found at [http://kb.cloudlinux.com/2016/12/how-to-run-redmine-with-ruby-selector/](http://kb.cloudlinux.com/2016/12/how-to-run-redmine-with-ruby-selector/)
+New versions guide could be found [here](https://cloudlinux.zendesk.com/hc/en-us/articles/115004495049-How-to-run-Redmine-with-Ruby-Selector)
 :::

 1. In cPanel create MySQL database and add user to it.
 In the example given, the databace <span class="notranslate"> _redminet_redmine_ </span> was created and user <span class="notranslate"> _redminet_redmine_ </span> was added.